-Areas of open space, recreation provision and amenity space set out in the Proposals Maps will be protected from development.
-Areas of open space not shown on the Proposals Maps including, play parks and small areas of recreation and amenity space will be protected from development, unless the following criteria can be satisfied:
+All areas of open space, not shown on the Proposals Maps which includes, play parks and small areas of recreation and amenity space, will be protected from development unless the following criteria can be satisfied:

 - The proposed development is for recreation or physical activity use and it improves the quality and range of facilities; - There is a long-term excess in the provision of pitches, playing fields and public open space in the wider area, taking into account long term strategy for provision, estimated demand and overall recreational and amenity value; - The development will not lead to a significant net loss of open space; - The proposal incorporates the retention or enhancement of the existing facilities on part of the site, while enabling redevelopment of the surplus section of the site for another purpose.
-In addition, there is no significant adverse impact on the amenity of nearby residents; - Alternative provision of equal or greater community benefit and accessibility would be made available on another site; - The benefit of the proposed development to the public clearly outweighs the present open space value of the site; - The amenity of the surrounding area will not be significantly affected by the loss of open space and by the nature of the proposed development.
+In addition, there is no significant adverse impact on the amenity of nearby residents;

+- Alternative provision of equal or greater community benefit and accessibility would be made available on another site; - The benefit of the proposed development to the public clearly outweighs the present open space value of the site; and, - The amenity of the surrounding area will not be significantly affected by the loss of open space and by the nature of the proposed development.